hajkmap/Hajk/backend-dotnet/README.md

 ##### Password

-This property contains the username of the Active Directory user that will be used to connect to the LDAP server
+This property contains the password of the Active Directory user that will be used to connect to the LDAP server

 ## Deploy

 To deploy this backend follow the [Publish .NET backend](#Publish), [Set up IIS](#IIS) and [Run backend](#Run) headings sequentially.

-### <a name="Publish"></a> Publish .NET backend
+### <a id="Publish"></a> Publish .NET backend

-The backend needs first to be "deployed" before it can be set up in IIS.
+The backend needs first to be "deployed", before it can be set up in IIS.
 Follow this step by step guide only need to be done once.

 1. Start Visual Studio and open the backend-dotnet solution file (backend-dotnet.sln).
 2. Right-click on the solution (MapService) and the left-click on Publish.